Nitroblast009/ICS4U-Culminating-Portfolio/readme.md

 2. In the Entity class, the boolean attribute named isAlive, the two integers, and the class' constructor are marked as "Public" using an Access Modifier.
 This means that they can all be accessed/called by external code or by child classes.

 3. In the Entity class, the void function named die() is marked as "Protected" using an Access Modifier.
-This means that only methods within the Entity class or within its descendent classes can call this function.
+This means that only methods within the Entity class or within its derived classes can call this function.

 4. The syntax for inheritance is "ChildClass : ParentClass" and there are three types of inheritance: public, private, and protected (not to be confused with Access Modifiers).
 Of the three, public inheritance is most commonly used and simply takes attributes/methods from its parent class as dictated by the parent class' Access Modifiers.
 As a result, the Person class now contains a public boolean variable, two public integer variables, and one protected void die() function copied from the Entity class, along with its own public std::string and void move() function.

-A big feature when it comes to Inheritance is Polymorphism.
-Briefly explained, Polymorphism is the idea of treating classes like their parent classes.
-As an example from the code above, if there was a function that took in an Entity object as a parameter, I could pass in a Person object instead due to polymorphism.
+A big feature when it comes to inheritance is polymorphism.
+Briefly explained, polymorphism is the concept of treating child classes like their parent classes.
+As an example from the code above, if there were a function that took in an Entity object as a parameter, I could pass in a Person object instead due to polymorphism.

 ### Abstract Classes and Interfaces